docutils/docutils/docutils/docs/user/config.rst

 output
 ------

 The path of the output destination.
-An existing file will be overwritten without warning.
 Use "-" for `stdout`.

+..
+Caution:: **An existing file will be overwritten** without warning!

-Obsoletes the `\<destination>`_ positional argument (cf. `Future changes`_ in the RELEASE-NOTES).
+Obsoletes the `_destination`_ positional argument
+(cf. `Future changes`_ in the RELEASE-NOTES).

 *Default*: None (stdout). *Option*: ``--output``.